iliasbhal/chai-latte/README.md

 ## ✨ What is chai-latte?

 It's a tool for building expressive fluent interface libraries. <br/>
-Think of it as a simple tool to buid things that looks like [chaijs](https://www.chaijs.com/) but not necessarly related to testing.
+Think of it as a simple tool to buid things à la [chaijs](https://www.chaijs.com/) but not necessarly related to testing.
 It can be about anyhting :).

 ## 🤔 Motication